 3. Only use a VPN to check personal accounts.
 As a rule of thumb, it’s best not to check personal accounts from hotel Wi-Fi or public networks.
 Your VPN should be used in case you absolutely need to access social media, bank accounts, email, etc., while traveling in order to stay as secure as possible.
 Try not to insert any personal data or login information over a public network.

-A VPN isn’t impenetrable, but it’s an important safeguard that can keep your sensitive data from falling into the wrong hands.
-Follow these best practices for using a VPN while traveling to ensure you’re protecting your important information to the best of your ability.
+A VPN isn’t impenetrable, but following VPN best practices can be an important safeguard that can keep your sensitive data from falling into the wrong hands.
+Follow these VPN best practices while traveling to ensure you’re protecting your important information to the best of your ability.

 Monique Becenti is a product and channel marketing specialist at SiteLock, a cloud-based website security provider currently protecting more than 12 million websites globally.
 Monique is passionate about improving the customer experience for all.
 SiteLock’s combination of dedicated research and developmental efforts, aggressive product road maps, and access to a massive global data set make the company a leading innovator in web security.